Search results for

 Apple Watch Series 10 vs Apple Watch Series 8: Features

-An Apple Watch displays the Apple logo.
+An Apple Watch Series 10 on a user's wrist displays the App Library.

 Kaitlyn Cimino / Android Authority